 - We had about 100 people attend the ‘No Bad Language’ happy hour.
 That was a lot of fun.
 Picture below.

-- We had 102 surveys completed assessing the state of proposal development.
+- We had 102 surveys completed assessing the state of proposal writing.
 We will publish the results in the coming weeks, suffice it to say they are very interesting indeed.

 As ‘chief demo giver’, I was completely hoarse after day 2.
 Thanks to Raymond Span for the ‘sage’ infused lozenges, a life saver.
 Sage, as it turns out, is an excellent cure for throat ailments!